 Photography Tour 1: The Cyclades

-Starting from July 1 to September 30th, I am leading groups through an intimate tour of the Cyclades with an eye for photography.
+Starting from July 1 to September 30th of 2019, I am leading groups through an intimate tour of the Cyclades with an eye for photography.
 Each group is comprised of no more than 10 people.
 The tours take place for 2 1/2 – 3 hours on each of the major islands of the Cyclades: Mykonos, Delos, Tinos, Paros, Amorgos, Ios, Santorini.
 Days and islands are determined based on interest and individual availability.